ZCohortAcct/0404-react-reveiw/README.md

   - Updateding state

-# Learning Goals Friday, 05/03
+# Learning Goals Tuesday, 05/03
 - Filter
   - Update the DOM based on a user input from a filter form
 - Using state with form's
   - Setting up a controlled form
   - Updated the state from user input
   - Updated DOM content once form is submitted

+# Learning Goals Wed, 05/04
+- Review State with Forms
 - Persist created Pokemon to DB